 BRR: Tell us about Reon’s background and your current business model.

 Our two mandates were renewable power that was clean and sustainable, and, distributed power.
-We started experimenting with different technologies such as bio gas, solar tube-wells, solar lanterns and we also started installing solar power for industrial customers.
-Naturally, as the startup evolved, we found that industrial solar showed great promise because the segment was paying very high prices, faces load-shedding, has an unstable network, and received low quality power.
-Industry was feeling the pinch.
+We started experimenting with different technologies such as biogas, solar tube-wells, solar lanterns and we also started installing solar power for industrial customers.
+Naturally, as the startup evolved, we found that industrial solar showed great promise because the segment was paying very high prices, faces load-shedding, has an unstable network, and received low-quality power.
+The industry was feeling the pinch.
 This was the time when exports were declining, gas was short, and we did not have a lot of power in the system.

 BRR: What is the market size of solar, the market demand and which segments are you currently targeting?

-Our other focus is customer on the distribution side so for instance telecom customers who have telecom base transceiver station (BTS) sites.
+Our other focus is the customer on the distribution side so, for instance, telecom customers who have telecom base transceiver station (BTS) sites.
 In Pakistan, we have roughly about 35000 BTS sites and we are the largest installer of solar systems on them.
 On a typical site, there are multiple sources of power because for telecom companies, availability is crucial.
 When the tower doesn’t have power, it loses revenue.
-We are using a combination of solar, lithium ion batteries, grid power and even diesel generators to assure 100 percent availability.
+We are using a combination of solar, lithium-ion batteries, grid power, and even diesel generators to assure 100 percent availability.
 The diesel generator is the misfit here and we are trying to eliminate that by enhancing the size of solar and batteries.